ryanwelchtech/tactical-edge-comm-gateway/docs/DEPLOYMENT.md

 # Backend Deployment Guide

+> **Note:** This guide is for deploying backend services to cloud platforms.
+The dashboard is designed to run locally via Docker Compose for demonstration purposes.

-This guide covers options for deploying the TacEdge Gateway backend services so the GitHub Pages dashboard can connect to a live API.
+This guide covers options for deploying the TacEdge Gateway backend services to various cloud platforms.

 ## Overview